 The question is, how will we respond to them?

 This site is about simply about giving you more options.
-Ways to become aware of which side of you is calling the shots.
-Helping you to consciously choose how you want to respond.
+Ways to become aware of which "side" of you is directing your actions.
+Helping you to consciously choose HOW you want to respond.
 And finding ways to feel healthier, happier, more inspired, and more empowered... as long as this crisis lasts.

 The goal is to help us all get through this faster, with less pain, illness, and death...